hypo69/hypo/docs/gemini/out/en/explainer/src/templates/_examples/header.md

 ### Relationships with other parts of the project:

 The code clearly establishes dependencies on modules (e.g., `gs`, `Supplier`, `Product`) located within the `src` package of the `hypotez` project.
-This illustrates a modular design principle, promoting code reusability and maintainability.
+This illuStartes a modular design principle, promoting code reusability and maintainability.
 Complete code would be needed to fully analyze the inter-dependencies between modules.